Raghappan/To-do-app/README.md

 - Follows mobile-first design principles

 ## Browser Support
 - Chrome
 - Firefox
 - Safari
 - Edge

 ## Contributing
 Feel free to fork this repository and submit pull requests for any improvements.

-## License
+## Live Demo

-This project is open source and available under the MIT License.
+Click the link to view the demo: https://to-b1vjf2d5s-shrinands-projects.vercel.app